joaocosta/Finance-provisioning/build_packages/perl/README.md

   - If there are no errors and rpm was built, commit spec file.
   - Move the built packages from /var/tmp/mach to /home/joao/rpmbuild/RPMS/noarch
   - Recreate the repo at /home/joao/rpmbuild/RPMS/noarch
+  - Remove distributions downloaded from cpan (to keep git status clean)